grim3212/AssortedStorage/README.md

 # Assorted Storage

-As the name suggests this contains a random assortment of storage to your Minecraft world.
+As the name suggests this contains a random assortment of storage to add to your Minecraft world.

 ## Issue Reporting
 Please include the following